syntactician/SNaPP/README.md

 #### Todo:
 - Finish this README
-- Create and integrate Acq*Knowledge* templates
+- ~~Create and integrate Acq*Knowledge* templates~~
 - Write ECG into the CIPI Protocol
+- Finish the CIPI stimulus
 - Rewrite the BIOPAC HowTo Guide
 - Write a practical SuperLab HowTo
+- Write a useable StimTracker Guide
-- Unify the lab materials into a single document
+- Unify the lab materials into a single document?